 - Increase funds for early childhood education through 12th grade.

 - Invest more in higher education, to lower cost of tuition.

-- Create civil unions for LGBT couples.
+- Create rights and protections for LGBT Coloradans.

 - Help small businesses grow and export, especially high tech start-ups.